Meters and Smart Meters

 Register your interest

-To find out more about your meter and the benefits of upgrading your own standard business meters to Smart, please get in touch with your Client Lead or Account Manager on 0800 107 8666 (for existing customers) or register your interest.
-Register for smart meters here.
+To find out more about your meter and the benefits of upgrading your own standard business meters to Smart, please get in touch with your Client Lead or Account Manager on 0800 316 0142 (for existing customers) or register your interest in Smart meters.

 Please note that Smart meters cannot replace any existing 3-phase or current transformer (CT) meters.
 If the network signal is insufficient in your area, you may also not be able to upgrade to Smart.
 But we can advise when we assess your meters.